aag2104/CS5391ProjectUpdates/README.md

 # CS5391ProjectUpdates
 This repository holds my weekly reports regarding my progress on our CS5391 project.

+# Week 7

+This week, I focused on scraping data from three SMU test sites.
+Initially, I encountered challenges because the data on the first page was dynamically loaded via JavaScript.
+To address this, I installed Selenium and configured SafariDriver by updating Safari preferences to enable remote automation.
+Using Selenium in a Jupyter Notebook, I wrote a script to scrape data, starting with identifying the correct CSS selectors.
+The initial selector, `#main_content`, was incorrect, so I updated it to `td.block_content`, which successfully extracted the desired text.
+I expanded the script to scrape multiple pages and handle dynamically loaded content by clicking buttons to reveal additional information.
+Despite these improvements, I encountered issues with multiple print statements and saving the scraped data to files, which I am continuing to resolve.
+Once I have successfully scraped all the data, I plan to begin testing different chunking methods and writing my final article.

 # Week 6

 In my weekly update, I focused on planning my research methodology for determining the best chunking method for my degree plan advisor chatbot.
 I started by outlining the potential article titles, such as "What is the Best Chunking Method for Your RAG Chatbot?" and "How I Found the Right Chunking Method for My Project."